SoFi Personal Loans 2024 Review

 That doesn't sound like a lot, but that reduction can make a big difference in how much interest you'll pay over the life of the loan.

 Put Your Payments on Pause If You're Unemployed

 Getting laid off or losing your job can put your ability to repay a personal loan in danger.

 Missing payments or paying late can also spell trouble for your credit score.
 Fortunately, SoFi has a program designed to make maneuvering periods of unemployment easier.

-If you lose your job through no fault of your own and you’re eligible for unemployment benefits, you can apply for SoFi’s Unemployment Protection Program.
+If you lose your job through no fault and are eligible for unemployment benefits, you can apply for SoFi's Unemployment Protection Program.

 How it works

 If you're approved, SoFi will put your loan into a 3-month forbearance period, suspending your payments temporarily.

 You can reapply for additional forbearance periods for up to 12 months over the life of the loan.